davidsantana06/flask-arch/README.md

 `templates/pages` for the main pages and `templates/components` for reusable parts, allowing efficient management of frontend sections.

-6. **Utility Functions**: Utility functions have been included to assist in the Jinja environment, such as date formatting, data transfer, and other operations directly, enhancing the developer's experience.
+6. **Utility Functions**: Utility functions have been included to assist in various sections of code, including Jinja, such as date formatting, data transfer, and other operations that enhance the developer's experience.
 <br /><br /><br />